modin-project/modin/docs/getting_started/troubleshooting.rst

 In this case `DataFrame` read by pandas in the column ``col1`` contain only ``str`` data because of the first string value ("one"), that forced pandas to handle full column data as strings.
-Modin the fisrt partition (the first three rows) read data similary to pandas, but the second partition (the last two rows) doesn't contain any strings in the first column and it's data is read as floats because of the last column value and as a result `7` value was read as `7.0`, that differs from pandas output.
+Modin the first partition (the first three rows) read data similarly to pandas, but the second partition (the last two rows) doesn't contain any strings in the first column and it's data is read as floats because of the last column value and as a result `7` value was read as `7.0`, that differs from pandas output.

-The above example showed the mechanism of occurence of pandas and Modin ``read_csv`` outputs discrepancy during heterogeneous data import.
+The above example showed the mechanism of occurrence of pandas and Modin ``read_csv`` outputs discrepancy during heterogeneous data import.
 Please note, that similar situations can occur during different data/parameters combinations.